 - Nominating Committee means the Committee referred to in section 9.

-- Notice means a notice, or the sending of information, in writing, communicated by mail, e-mail or fax, or any combination of them.
-In the case of section 9(h)(viii), it shall also include the posting of results on the Section's page of the OBA website.
+- Notice means a notice, or the sending of information, in writing, communicated by e-mail.
+In the case of section 9(j)(viii), it shall also include the posting of results on the Section's page of the OBA website.

 - Notify means the sending of a Notice.